 But what do you do with the extra money you’re saving on exfoliators, pest toxins, and salt?
 Reinvest in better coffee, of course!

 You’ve worked hard to be responsible with your used coffee grounds, so it’s time to reward yourself.
 Buy yourself coffee that’s richly flavorful, freshly roasted, and deeply satisfying.

-Check out our JavaPresse Coffee Subscription.
-We send you freshly roasted, high-quality coffee beans every other week that we’ve sourced from some of the world’s best coffee farms.
+Check out our Coffee Blends.
+Our coffee is freshly roasted, made from high-quality beans that we’ve sourced from some of the world’s best coffee farms.

 Ever tried coffee with tasting notes of blueberry, stone fruit, or honey?
 Here’s your chance.

 For the best cup of coffee, grind your beans fresh each morning with our hand grinder...
 CLICK BELOW TO CLAIM YOUR FREE JAVAPRESSE GRINDER!